SharjeelSafdar/project7a2-quiz-app-pwa/README.md

 ### Link to Web App

-The web app has been deployed to Surge, and can be accessed [here](https://quiz-pwa-project7a2.netlify.app/).
+The web app has been deployed to Netlify, and can be accessed [here](https://quiz-pwa-project7a2.netlify.app/).

 ### Features
 The following are some of the features of this project: